Our vision is that every child has the greatest opportunitity to be the best that they can be.

 We are working hard to become an accredited ‘Story Telling’ school so we can share our practice with other learners too!

-At High meadow Infant School, we are a family where everyone is safe and valued.
+At High Meadow Community School, we are a family where everyone is safe and valued.
 We all work together to grow and be the best we can possibly be.

 We encourage and support everyone to come to school every day so we can enjoy learning and celebrating together.